About

 Tom was barely into his twenties when he formed his own jazz fusion ensemble, Mr. Toad’s Wild Ride (comprised of early-in-their-career musicians Ian Putz, Michael Creber, Dane DeViller, Norm Fisher and Daryl Bennett), which quickly developed a following around town.
 In 1986, the Toad (with Bill Sample filling in for Michael Creber) competed at the Montreal Jazz Festival; by then they were known as “the band that other musicians listen to for fun.”

-A two-time West Coast Music Award winner for his distinctive saxophone playing, Tom has accompanied many famous performing artists.
+A two-time West Coast Music Award winner for his distinctive saxophone playing, Tom accompanied many famous performing artists.
 A partial list includes Celine Dion, Gladys Knight, Jann Arden, Kenny Loggins, John Mann, Rae Armour, The Vancouver Symphony, The Royal Winnipeg Ballet, Dee Daniels, Randy Bachman, Tea Party, Boz Scaggs, Tom Jones, Natalie Cole, Jane Mortifee, Kenny Rogers, Joëlle Rabu, Carol Burnett, Donny Osmond, The Spinners, Clark Terry, Connie Kaldor, Rob McConnell, Rodger Hodgson, Wayne Newton, Diahann Carroll, Jay Brazeau, Bob Hope, Joan Rivers, Red Skelton, Rod Stewart, Melissa Manchester and Roch Voisine.

 Tom studied music at the University of British Columbia.